Direct Nurse phone number: 785-594-7425 (785-594-SICK)

 School guidelines regarding communicable diseases help protect your child and other students from the spread of disease.

-HealthWave and KanCare are low cost or no cost health plans for Kansans.
+KanCare is a low cost or no cost health plan for Kansans.
 There are no exclusions for preexisting health conditions or deductibles to be met.
 Coverage includes medical, dental, mental, behavioral health, and substance abuse services: it emphasizes preventing health problems through regular checkups, or minimizing their costs through early diagnosis.

 Chicken pox: Notify your school health office immediately if you suspect your child has chicken pox.
 The child must be excluded from school for at least six days from the start of the rash.